Here's my growing in a greenhouse guide, more detail as you scroll down.

 Ventilation window.
 It is very important to have a vent fitted in the roof of the greenhouse for ventilation.

 There are a lot of companies selling greenhouses, so drive a hard bargain.
-If an opening vent isn't included in the price, ask for it to be included.
+If an opening vent isn't included in the price, ask for it to be included at no extra cost.
 As a general rule expect to pay around £500 for a good 6ft x 8ft aluminium greenhouse with a sliding door and vent, £400 for a 6ft x 6ft greenhouse and around £280 for 4ft x 6ft greenhouses.
-Or place an add on this site and maybe get one for free.
+Or place a free advertisement on this site and maybe get one for free.

 How much will a new wooden greenhouse cost?